Rosettea/bunnyfetch/README.md

 # Install
 Binaries are provided at the releases page [here](https://github.com/Rosettea/Bunnyfetch/releases).
-Or, you can just run `go get -u github.com/Rosettea/bunnyfetch`
+Or, you can just run `go install github.com/Rosettea/bunnyfetch@latest`

 ## Manual Compile
 ```sh